-Since inception, we have funded our operations primarily through public (in Israel) and private offerings of our equity securities, grants and loans from the OCS, and payments received under our strategic licensing arrangements.
-At December 31, 2011, we held approximately NIS 98.8 million (\$25.9 million) in cash, cash equivalents and short-term bank deposits, and have invested substantially all of our available cash funds in short-term bank deposits.
+Since inception, we have funded our operations primarily through public (in Israel), private and direct offerings of our equity securities, grants and loans from the OCS, and payments received under our strategic licensing arrangements.
+At December 31, 2012, we held approximately NIS 79.8 million (\$21.4 million) in cash, cash equivalents and short-term bank deposits, and have invested substantially all of our available cash funds in short-term bank deposits.

-In February 2012, we completed a private placement of an aggregate of 5,244,301 ADSs, at a purchase price of \$2.86 per ADS, and warrants to purchase up to 2,622,157 additional ADSs, at an exercise price of \$3.57 per ADS.
-The offering raised a total of approximately \$15 million, with net proceeds of approximately \$14.1 million, after deducting fees and expenses.
+In February 2013, we completed a direct placement to a leading healthcare investor, OrbiMed Israel Partners Limited Partnership, an affiliate of OrbiMed Advisors LLC.
+The placement consisted of 2,666,667 ADSs and warrants to purchase an additional 1,600,000 ADSs, at a unit price of \$3.00.
+The warrants have an exercise price of \$3.94 per ADS and are exercisable for a term of five years.
+The offering raised a total of \$8,000,000, with net proceeds of approximately \$7,700,000, after deducting fees and expenses.